benduong2001/benduong2001.github.io/capstoneproject.md

 ![](images/images_dsc180/zipcodes_avg_order_offer_amount_big.png)

-* This delivery route network map between the zipcode nodes gives the average offer rates of orders that occured along the delivery route.
+* This zipcode scatterplot gives the average offer amount per orders of given zipcode nodes (whether they were the origin or destination zipcode).
-* It seems that the cheapest average offers rate tending to be along the west-coast states or from in/out of Florida.
+* It seems that the Great-Lakes Area and the Northeast seems to be a region that shows up a lot as the destination or origin zipcodes in orders with a high number of offers.

 ![](images/images_dsc180/oper_zips_by_carrier_amount_fit_viridis.png)